open-source-labs/Chromogen/README.md

 export default App;
 ```

 Import `chromogenZustandMiddleware`.
-Invoke `chromogenZustandMiddleware` immediately after create, with your creator function being passed within it.  **Note**, when using chromogen, the set function requires a second argument of true or false rather than the default being set to false.
-Be sure to set it to false if you don't want your state overwritten.
-Then, set a third argument as a string of the action name and add any additional arguments that the action takes in
+When you call create, wrap your store function with chromogenZustandMiddleware.  **Note**, when using chromogenZustandMiddleware, you'll need to provide some additional arguments into the set function.
+1. *Overwrite State* (boolean) - Without middleware, this defaults to `false`, but you'll need to explicitly provide a value when using Chromogen.
+2. *Action Name* - Used for test generation
+3. *Action Parameters* - If the action requires input parameters, pass these in after the Action Name.

 ```jsx
 import { chromogenZustandMiddleware } from 'chromogen';